2008 United States presidential election in Wisconsin: By congressional district

 Barack Obama swept the state, carrying seven of the state's eight congressional districts, including two districts held by Republicans.
-Three of these districts – the 1st, 6th, and 8th – Obama flipped from the 2004 election.
-McCain only won the 5th district, a portion of the Milwaukee suburbs.

 Electors

 Technically the voters of Wisconsin cast their ballots for electors: representatives to the Electoral College.
 Wisconsin is allocated 10 electors because it has 8 congressional districts and 2 senators.
 All candidates who appear on the ballot or qualify to receive write-in votes must submit a list of 10 electors, who pledge to vote for their candidate and his or her running mate.
 Whoever wins the majority of votes in the state is awarded all 10 electoral votes.
 Their chosen electors then vote for president and vice president.
 Although electors are pledged to their candidate and running mate, they are not obligated to vote for them.
-An elector who votes for someone other than his or her candidate is known as a faithless elector.

-The electors of each state and the District of Columbia met on December 15, 2008, to cast their votes for president and vice president.
-The Electoral College itself never meets as one body.
-Instead the electors from each state and the District of Columbia met in their respective capitols.

 The following were the members of the Electoral College from the state.
 All 10 were pledged to Barack Obama and Joe Biden: